ConsenSys-Academy/simple-bank-vyper/README.md

 To get started, make sure that you are using Truffle version 5.0.
 You can check which verison of Truffle you are using with `truffle version`.

-If it is below version 5.0, run `npm uninstall -g truffle` and then `sudo npm install -g truffle@beta`.
+If it is below version 5.0, run `npm uninstall -g truffle` and then `sudo npm install -g truffle@5.0.0-beta.2 `.
 Now `truffle version` should return at least version 5.0.

 Also note that the Solidity compiler version is at least v0.5.0, which [comes with many breaking changes](https://solidity.readthedocs.io/en/latest/050-breaking-changes.html) when upgrading from Solidity version 0.4.x